RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-decisions-and-human-tasks.md

 2. Save the process.

 3. You've now completed the full implementation of the case.

+# Deploying the project

-It's time to deploy the project to the Execution Server.
-Go back to the _Assets Library_ view and click on the _Deploy_ button to deploy the project.
+It's time to deploy the project to the Execution Server and see it working.
+To achive this, go back to the _Assets Library_ view and click on the _Deploy_ button to deploy the project.

-4. Start a case with the data that would require manual approval.
+1. Start a case with the data that would require manual approval.
 Any case with a Credit Card Holder having a _Silver_ status will do.
 Open the process instance diagram of the case and observe that the process is waiting in the `Manual Approval` user task.

     ![Case Wait State Manual Approval]({% image_path case-wait-state-manual-approval.png %}){:width="600px"}

-5. In the workbench, go to _Menu -> Track -> Task Inbox_.
+2. In the workbench, go to _Menu -> Track -> Task Inbox_.
 If everything is correct, the user task of the case you've just started should be in your inbox:

     ![Case Task Inbox]({% image_path case-task-inbox.png %}){:width="600px"}

-6. Click on the task to open it.
+3. Click on the task to open it.
 You will see some of the details of the dispute, including the _Risk Rating_ that is determined by our rules.
 Enable the _Approve Chargeback_ checkbox to approve the dispute, or keep it disabled to reject it.
 Click on the _Complete_ button to complete the task:

     ![Case User Task Approve]({% image_path case-user-task-approve.png %}){:width="600px"}

-7. Go back to the _Process Instance_ list and notice that your process/case is no longer listed.
+4. Go back to the _Process Instance_ list and notice that your process/case is no longer listed.
 In the filter section on the left-hand-side of the screen, enable _Completed_

     ![Process Instance List Completed Filter]({% image_path process-instance-list-completed-filter.png %}){:width="600px"}

-8. You will see your process/case in the list.
+5. You will see your process/case in the list.
 Select it to open the process instance details screen.
 Open the _Diagram_ tab.
 Note that the dispute has been approved, as the _Chargeback Approved_ milestone has been completed.

     ![Case Completed Dispute Approved]({% image_path case-completed-dispute-approved.png %}){:width="600px"}